-Your success is our top priority at the University of Arizona Global Campus.
-If you have previous corporate training, continuing education units, prior school credits, or other non-traditional sources of previous learning, they will be assessed for potential college credit.
-If the credits are not accepted through the official evaluation through the Registrar’s Office, you can request to have them reviewed through Prior Learning Assessment (PLA).
-Students may earn credit through the PLA program in two ways: Sponsored Professional Training and the Experiential Learning Credit Workshop/Essay.
-Undergraduate students who are approved to be CHAMPS Mentors may also earn credits through the PLA program by meeting the prescribed requirements of the CHAMPS program.
+Your success is our top priority at the University of Arizona Global Campus (UAGC).
+If you have work experience, previous corporate training, continuing education units, prior school credits, or other non-traditional sources of previous learning, they may be assessed for potential college credit.
+If the credits are not accepted through the official evaluation through the Registrar’s Office, you may request to have them reviewed through Prior Learning Assessment (PLA).
+Students may earn credit through the PLA program in two ways: Sponsored Professional Training and the Experiential Essay.

 Sponsored Professional Training

-Prior learning can be assessed by providing documentation of training content, hours, and a summarization of learning outcomes and application to a Global Campus course.
-In most cases, you will need to document what you've learned.
+If you earned a certificate, completed a course, or have a documented completed training, PLA may be assessed by providing documentation of training content, hours, and a summarization of learning outcomes and application to a UAGC course.
+You will need to document what you've learned in a short Credit Rationale Paper.
 Examples include:

 - Standardized corporate trainings

 Adult learners come to UAGC with a wealth of professional knowledge, and you deserve credit for your expertise.
 Experiential Learning Credits (ELC), earned by writing an Experiential Essay, offer you a convenient way to turn your experience into credits that may be applied to your degree.